rafabelokurows/rafabelokurows/README.md

-### - 🧔🏻🖥 Hi, I'm Rafael Belokurows, a Business Intelligence Consultant at Minsait, Porto, Portugal
+### - 🧔🏻🖥 Hi, I'm Rafael Belokurows, a Business Intelligence Consultant at Minsait, Porto, Portugal :portugal:
 Developing BI solutions using Microsoft stack of technologies (SSIS, SSAS, SSRS, Power BI...)
 ### - 📫 Finishing a Master's Degree in Data Science at the Universidade do Porto - 19-21